Sunday, October 29, 2017

 (William Christen collection)

-Fred Wilder Cross was so knowledgeable about the Civil War history of his home state of Massachusetts that a friend swore he could call the roll of many of its regiments from memory.
-He greatly admired the heroics of John Mosby -- Cross owned at least six books on the Confederate guerilla -- and relished walking Civil War battlefields, often with a half-dozen or so friends from Virginia and Maryland, whom he called "The Battle-field Expeditionary Force."
-Cross, who only stood about 5-2 or 5-3, was always the "General" of the Force, while his friends in the merry band he called "Colonel or "Major" or a lesser rank.
+Fred Wilder Cross knew so much about the Civil War history of his home state of Massachusetts that a friend swore he could call the roll of many of its regiments from memory.
+He greatly admired the heroics of John Mosby — Cross owned at least six books on the Confederate guerilla — and relished walking Civil War battlefields, often with a half-dozen or so friends from Virginia and Maryland, whom he called "The Battle-field Expeditionary Force."
+Cross, who only stood about 5-foot-2 or 5-3, served as "General" of the Force while his friends in the merry band he called "Colonel or "Major" or a lesser rank.

 was a "major" in "The Battle-field Expeditionary